Saint-Valery-sur-Somme: History

 The village grew during the 10th and 11th centuries and was historically significant as the site where William the Conqueror assembled his fleet before sailing to invade England in 1066.
-During the many wars between the French and the English the village passed between French, English and Burgundian ownership.
-The English destroyed the abbey and cloister in order to strengthen the nearby St Valery castle.
-In 1431, Joan of Arc, captive of the English, was held prisoner in the local prison, whence she was then conveyed to Rouen and burnt at the stake.
+During the Hundred Years' War, the village passed between French, English and Burgundian control, during which the English demolished the abbey and cloister in order to strengthen the nearby St Valery castle.
+In 1431, Joan of Arc was held prisoner in the local prison, whence she was then conveyed to Rouen and burnt at the stake.
 The cell in which she was held can still be found near part of the old village walls.

 The commune found peace and prosperity during the 15th, 16th and 17th centuries.
 The abbey was rebuilt and still stands today.
 The activity of the port flourished, thanks to the export of the wines and the growth of the herring industry.
 It was near enough to Paris to be one of the earlier suppliers of the chasse marée merchants.
-The commune mirrors the history of France, becoming a site of religious conflict between Protestants and Catholics and later as a source of conflict during the French revolution.
+The commune mirrors the history of France, becoming a site of religious conflict between Protestants and Catholics and later as a source of conflict during the French Revolution.
 The commune was popular during the 19th century with artists and writers and Victor Hugo, Jules Verne, Alfred Sisley and Edgar Degas all had villas here at one time or another.